Nik Adruce: Personal life

-Adruce is the only son of Nik Adelin Nik Ismail and the late Leza Maheran Abdul Ali.
-Adruce attended school at Sekolah Kebangsaan SS19 Subang Jaya, Selangor and scored 5As in the Primary School Assessment Test (UPSR).
-He was the cousin of Shafimie Saedon and is friends with Addy Ashraf.
+Adruce is the only son of Nik Adelin Dato' Nik Ismail, a Kelantanese Malay banker, and the late Leza Maheran Abdul Ali.
+Adruce attended school at Sekolah Kebangsaan SS19 Subang Jaya, Selangor, and scored 5As in the Primary School Assessment Test (UPSR).
+He is also a friend of actor Aedy Ashraf, who also hailed from Kelantan like him (although the former was born and bred there, whilst he was born in the Klang Valley to a Kelantanese migrant father).
 His artistic talent began to show in a story-telling competition organised by the British Council in 2003 which was held at the Petronas Twin Towers, Kuala Lumpur.
-This was later followed by a role in a school play, Tiga Abdul ("Three" Abduls).
-He is known as the presenter on Adik di 9 on TV9, as Bulat in Tentang Bulan and as Johan on Disney's Waktu Rehat.
-In 2010, Nik Adruce drastically lost weight and it sparked wild gossip about him undergoing liposuction.
-He's currently doing his studies in accountancy in Universiti Tenaga Nasional, Bandar Muadzam Shah.
+This was later followed by a role in a school play, Tiga Abdul ("Three Abduls").
+He is known as the presenter on Adik di 9 on TV9, as Bulat in Tentang Bulan, and as Johan on Disney's Waktu Rehat.
+He's currently doing his studies in accountancy at Universiti Tenaga Nasional, Bandar Muadzam Shah.

 On 5 October 2019, Nik tied the knot with Syafiqah Sofian, a former litigation criminal lawyer who recently transitioned her legal career into the corporate world.
-The couple welcomed their first child, Nik Eleanor Binti Nik Muhammad Farith Adruce after 1 year 6 month of marriage.
+The couple welcomed their first child, Nik Eleanor Binti Nik Muhammad Farith Adruce, after almost a year of being married.